legalgps/react-with-analytics/README.md

   </Switch>
 );

-// you should only use `withAnalytics` once to warp your whole app const App = withRouter(withAnalytics(Root));
+// you should only use `withAnalytics` once to wrap your whole app const App = withRouter(withAnalytics(Root));

 const AppWithRouter = () => (